Yorkshire Building Society bereavement: 0345 166 9229, open Saturdays too

 A YBS ISA held in sole name is treated like any other sole savings account for the purpose of estate administration.
 The funds are frozen until the estate is settled.

-If the deceased was married or in a civil partnership, the surviving partner may be entitled to an Additional Permitted Subscription (APS) – an inherited ISA allowance equal to the value of the deceased’s ISA at the date of death.
-This lets the surviving partner shelter assets in their own ISA even if they do not inherit the ISA funds directly.
-Ask YBS specifically about this if it applies to your situation – it is not raised automatically.
+If the deceased was married or in a civil partnership, the surviving partner may be entitled to an Additional Permitted Subscription (APS) – an inherited ISA allowance equal to the value of the deceased’s ISA at the date of death (or at the point of closure, whichever is higher).
+This lets the surviving partner shelter additional assets in an ISA, on top of their standard annual allowance, even if they do not inherit the ISA funds directly.

 Mortgages

-If the deceased held a mortgage with YBS, contact the bereavement team on 0345 166 9229 to register the death and discuss next steps.
-YBS will want to understand whether the mortgage is in sole or joint names, what the outstanding balance is, and whether the property needs to be sold or transferred.
+YBS also offers mortgages through its Accord Mortgages subsidiary.
+If the deceased held a YBS or Accord mortgage, contact the bereavement team on 0345 166 9229 to register the death and discuss next steps.
+YBS will want to know whether the mortgage is in sole or joint names, what the outstanding balance is, and whether the property needs to be sold or transferred.

 For joint mortgages, YBS can typically transfer the mortgage into the surviving borrower’s name.
-For sole mortgages, the personal representative will need to discuss options with YBS’s mortgage team.
-Do not simply stop making payments without speaking to YBS first – contact them as soon as possible to agree a plan.
+For sole mortgages, the personal representative will need to discuss options with YBS’s mortgage team – including whether to maintain payments, sell the property, or transfer ownership.
+Do not simply stop making payments without speaking to YBS first.

 Direct debits and standing orders on sole accounts

 When a sole account is frozen, any direct debits or standing orders associated with it will no longer be processed.
-If the deceased was paying utilities, subscriptions, or other bills from a YBS account, you will need to contact those providers separately to make alternative arrangements – YBS will not notify them on your behalf.
+If the deceased was paying utilities, subscriptions, or other bills from a YBS account, contact those providers separately to make alternative arrangements – YBS will not notify them on your behalf.

 Probate and the £50,000 threshold